viviennetian/Creative-Coding-2025/assignment2/README.md

-# Hello Kitty Grid – p5.js Week 4 Practice
+# Assignment 2 : Hello Kitty Grid

+## Generative Pattern, Week 4 Assignment

-This is a practice sketch I made while learning p5.js.
+This is a practice sketch.
 It draws a grid of Hello Kitty figures that rotate and scale based on mouse position.
 Each time I click the canvas, the bowknot color changes randomly.